Courtland, Arizona: History

 Between 1908 and 1909, four large mining companies, the Great Western, the Calumet & Arizona, the Copper Queen and the Leadville, began mining copper ore in the Dragoon Mountains.
 Hundreds of settlers arrived and established a tent city almost overnight.
 In a short time, the Mexico & Colorado Railroad (owned by the El Paso & Southwestern, and the Arizona & Colorado Railroad, owned by Southern Pacific), built lines to the town to accommodate settlers.

 A post office was established on March 13, 1909, and during that year the Courtland Arizonian printed its first newspaper.
 At its height, Courtland had a population of 2,000.
 By the time it became a ghost town there was a car dealership, an ice cream parlor, a movie theater, a baseball field and a horse racing track, and more necessary buildings, such as houses, hotels and county branch jail.
 The Chamber of Commerce was formed in 1911 and the first item on the agenda was to supply the town with water.
 Within a matter of months, five miles of water mains were installed by the newly formed Courtland Water and Ice Company.

+The Courtland School District #43 served 182 students in 1909, 77 students in 1912, 125 students in 1913, 74 students in 1914, and 44 students in 1915.

-The boom did not last long.
+The mining boom in Courtland did not last long.
 Within ten years the profits from the mines began to shrink, and in 1921 a "mass exodus" occurred.
 At first the Dragoons seemed to be rich in copper.
 Beginning in 1917, one mine shaft after another tapped into a layer of limestone 300 feet down.
 This eventually led to abandonment of the mines, although a post office remained open until September 30, 1942.

 In 2017, Courtland's historic town and patent mining claims were purchased by Arizona Land Project in an effort to preserve the ghost town's history.
 Operating under the name "Courtland Ghost Town", the organization is conducting ongoing Class III Cultural Resource Studies necessary to make Courtland eligible for the National Historic Register.
 As part of the efforts to preserve the history of Courtland, tours of the ghost town are now offered where visitors can go into a 19th-century mine, see pre-Hispanic Hohokam bedrock mortars and see a 20th-century copper acid leach plant.
 In 2018, Courtland Ghost Town was featured in Arizona Highways Magazine as one of the thirteen best ghost towns in Arizona.